 c.
 Hook/Jig Head Options

-- For paddle-tail swimbaits, ¼–⅜ oz jig heads are perfect.
-Use 3/0–4/0 hooks.
+For paddle-tail swimbaits, use ¼–⅜ oz jig heads with 3/0–4/0 hooks.
+Curly-tail jigs come pre-equipped with jig heads, eliminating extra rigging.

 d.
 Terminal Tackle

-5. Casting & Retrieve Techniques That Work
+5. Effective Casting & Retrieve Techniques

 Technique 1: Steady Retrieve